-Back-casts for 2011 and 2012 have been incorporated into the release.
-For gross output the method of back-casting uses the supply-table.
+Back-casts for 2012 have been incorporated into the release.
+For gross output the method of back-casting uses the Supply-table.

-Thus, each in NACE Rev.2 sector used in the release, to back-cast to get the previous year's estimate of EGSS gross output we applied the ratio of current year's supply to the previous year's supply to the current year's EGSS gross output.
+Thus, for each NACE Rev.2 sector used in the release, to back-cast to get the previous year's estimate of EGSS gross output we applied the ratio of current year's supply to the previous year's supply to the current year's EGSS gross output.

-Identical procedures were used to back-cast EGSS gross value added and EGSS employment estimates using NIE gross value added and Labour Force Survey tables respectively, and separately for environment activity type identified in the release.
+Identical procedures were used to back-cast EGSS gross value added and EGSS employment estimates using National Income and Expenditure (NIE) gross value added and Labour Force Survey tables respectively, and separately for environment activity type identified in the release.